API Overview

 Chat Completions

-POST /v1/chat/completions
+POST llm.kindo.ai/v1/chat/completions

 Send a message to an AI model.
 This endpoint is OpenAI-compatible.

-curl -X POST https://api.kindo.ai/v1/chat/completions \ -H "Content-Type: application/json" \ -H "Authorization: Bearer YOUR_API_KEY" \ -d '{ "model": "claude-sonnet-4-5-20250929", "messages": [ { "role": "user", "content": "Explain Kubernetes pod security policies." } ] }'Supports streaming via "stream": true.
+curl -X POST https://llm.kindo.ai/v1/chat/completions \ -H "Content-Type: application/json" \ -H "Authorization: Bearer YOUR_API_KEY" \ -d '{ "model": "claude-sonnet-4-5-20250929", "messages": [ { "role": "user", "content": "Explain Kubernetes pod security policies." } ] }'Supports streaming via "stream": true.

 List Models

-GET /v1/models
+GET api.kindo.ai/v1/models

-Returns all models available to your organization.
+Returns all models available to your organization in the standard OpenAI models-list format.

-curl https://api.kindo.ai/v1/models \ -H "Authorization: Bearer YOUR_API_KEY"Run Agent
+curl https://api.kindo.ai/v1/models \ -H "x-api-key: YOUR_API_KEY"Response:

-POST /v1/agents/{agentId}/run
+POST api.kindo.ai/v1/agents/runs

 Trigger an agent execution programmatically.